jaeyk/comp_thinking_social_science/docs/index.md

 ## Special thanks

 This book is collected as much as it is authored.
 It is a remix version of [PS239T](https://github.com/rochelleterman/PS239T), a graduate-level computational methods course at UC Berkeley, originally developed by [Rochelle Terman](http://rochelleterman.com/) then revised by [Rachel Bernhard](http://rachelbernhard.com/).
-I have taught PS239T as lead instructor in Spring 2019 and TA in Spring 2018 and will co-teach it in Spring 2020.
+I have taught PS239T three times (twice as an insturctor and once as a teaching assistant).
 Other teaching materials draw from the workshops I have created for [D-Lab](https://dlab.berkeley.edu/) (Summer - Fall 2020) and [Data Science Discovery Program](https://data.berkeley.edu/research/discovery-program-home) (Spring 2020) at UC Berkeley.
 I also have cited all the other references whenever I am aware of related books, articles, slides, blog posts, or YouTube video clips.

 ## Suggestions, questions, or comments